florian-beetz/bachelor-thesis/thesis.md

 allows to react upon changes in the core and still react in the upper layers, while keeping the components clearly separated.

+The source code of JabRef is build using the tool Gradle.
+Gradle automates repeated tasks such as compilation of the source code, building release distributions, resolving correct versions of dependencies, running tests and generation of source code with parser generators.

 # Migrating JabRef to Java 9

 The following section covers the process of migrating JabRef from Java 8 to